 - Registration by mail applications are available by calling the Registrars Office.

-PARTY AFILLIATION: You do not need to register with a political party.
-However, you must be a member of a political party in order to vote in that party’s primary.
+PARTY AFFILIATION: You do not need to register with a political party to vote in a General Election, however, you must be a member of a political party in order to vote in that party’s primary.

 Who can vote absentee: you are eligible to vote with an absentee ballot if you are unable to appear at the polling place during the hours of voting for one of the following reasons below:

 - Active service in the Armed Forces of the United States

 - Absence from town during all of the hours of voting

 - Religious tenets forbid secular activity, on the day of the election, primary or referendum.

 - Duties as a primary, election or referendum official at a polling place other than my own during all of the hours of voting